Subconvex bounds for $U_{n+1}\times U_n$ in horizontal aspects: Introduction

 \subsection{Main result}

-We establish a subconvex bound on $\U_{n+1} \times \U_n$, with $\U_n$ anisotropic, for pairs $(\pi,\sigma)$ whose ramification concentrates at some (varying) finite place $\mathfrak{p}$, provided that the conductor does not drop, under some local assumptions (e.g., principal series of even depth).
-In more detail:
+We establish a subconvex bound on $\U_{n+1} \times \U_n$, with $\U_n$ anisotropic, for pairs $(\pi,\sigma)$ whose ramification concentrates at some (possibly varying) finite place $\mathfrak{p}$, provided that the conductor does not drop, under some local assumptions (e.g., principal series of even depth).
+In the remainder of this subsection, we describe these conditions and our result in more detail.